plforacle/mysql-enterprise-intro/introduction/introduction.md

 In this lab, you will be guided through the following steps:

-1. Install MySQL EE
+1. Install MySQL Enterprise Edition (Developer Download from Oracle OTN)
 2. Install Sample Database Sakila
-3. Verify install
+3. Create JavaScript stored program  / Function
-4. Install and test Lamp
+4. Install and test Linux Apache MySQL(LAMP) Development Stack
-5. Enable and explore Database Management for MySQL
+5. Deploy Sample application using Sakilaa data and MySQL JavaScript Function

 You may now **proceed to the next lab**